carlst99/PS2MapTool/README.md

 ## No-deployment Zone Information

-No-deploy zones are found in the *area definition* files, which have the naming format `<World>Areas.xml`.
-These XML files define the area of effect of every world modifier, such as no-deploy zones or gravity lifts.
+No-deploy zones are found in the *area definition* files, which are stored in `data_x64_0.pack2` and have the naming format `<World>Areas.xml`.
 Be aware when reading them that they break XML schema by having multiple root-level objects.

 Here's an example XML object for a **no-deploy** area: